-Glen Canyon map from the park brochure
+Glen Canyon maps from the park brochure

 This beautiful Colorado River watershed map highlights the full drainage basin of the Colorado River and points out Glen Canyon National Recreation Area’s location on the Colorado Plateau.

-Glen Canyon detail maps
+Lake Powell detail maps

 Here’s a Lees Ferry map, which is a bit downstream of the Glen Canyon Dam and is the starting point for many Grand Canyon rafting trips.
 This shows the campground, launch point, and trails.